GoogleChrome/developer.chrome.com/site/en/articles/webdriver-bidi/index.md

 <figcaption>The WebDriver BiDi Working Group</figcaption>
 </figure>

-The work is mostly done in the [GitHub repository](https://github.com/w3c/webdriver-bidi).
+The work is mostly done in [this GitHub repository](https://github.com/w3c/webdriver-bidi).
 There are monthly meetings with all major browser vendors reporting actual progress and discussing arguable and unknown specifics.
 The cross-company working group makes sure that decisions are aligned with all stakeholders.

 Establishing and implementing a new protocol is no small feat.
 It requires concerted efforts from various vendors collaborating and working together.
 The process involves: